Ri-Dearg/corona-tales/README.md

         - Can delete account while leaving posted stories, user information is stripped from the story
     - Content
         - Registered users can like stories
-        - Ragistered users have their stories saved to their account.
+        - Ragistered users have their stories saved to their account
         - Users can edit or delete any created stories
-        - Users can fill in autofill info to use when posting a story.
+        - Users can fill in autofill info to use when posting a story
         - Users can delete their autofill info

 - General